 About

-Rev. Jamar A. Boyd, II serves as Senior Pastor of Kenwood United Church of Christ – Chicago.
-Jamar is also the Associate, Office of the President at the John D. and Catherine T. MacArthur Foundation.
+Rev. Jamar A. Boyd, II serves as the 17th pastor of Kenwood United Church of Christ in Chicago, IL, and concurrently as the Associate, Office of the President at the John D. and Catherine T. MacArthur Foundation.

-Jamar received a Bachelor of Science in Sports Management from Georgia Southern University, and a Master of Divinity from the Samuel DeWitt Proctor School of Theology at Virginia Union University.
+His academic foundation includes a Bachelor of Science in Sports Management and Business from Georgia Southern University and a Master of Divinity from The Samuel DeWitt Proctor School of Theology at Virginia Union University.
+Rev. Boyd was also a graduate fellow of The GIFT Collaborative of Black Theological Education & Black Faith Traditions and a Fellow of the Racial Justice & Religion Collective of the Aspen Institute.

 “And a higher level of consciousness among the people is the only hope we have, now or in the future, of minimizing human damage.” - James Baldwin